toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 - **Nautilus text location**
   Uses the full text path in Nautilus, more practicle.

+- **Redirects wallpapers folder to backgrounds**
+  Deletes ~/.local/share/wallpapers kde uses and creates a link to ~/.local/share/backgrounds.
+  So when wallpapers/backgrounds are downloaded by Linux Theme Store they get placed into the location gnome expects to find them.

 ## 🚀 How to Use:

 Open a terminal and run the following commands: